react-native-webrtc/react-native-webrtc-web-shim/README.md

 > Add WebRTC support for `react-native-web`, with minimal changes to your existing React Native app.

+This library has interoperability tests for Safari, Firefox, and Chrome.
+View the [KITE Dashboard](http://jruddell.com/react-native-webrtc-web-shim).

 ## Requirements

 This library assumes you have an existing React Native application using [`react-native-webrtc`](https://github.com/react-native-webrtc/react-native-webrtc).